Updated 2026medium-breed guide

 Why Dog Training Treats Matter for Your Basset Hound

-Every Basset Hound owner knows their dog has specific needs that generic products do not always address.
-With their short smooth coat, medium build, and low energy level, choosing dog training treats requires understanding what works for this specific breed.
-We evaluated dozens of options against the factors that matter most for Basset Hound dogs: size and calorie content, ingredient quality, palatability.
-Here is what we found.
+Every Basset Hound owner figures out pretty quickly that generic products don't always cut it.
+Their short smooth coat, medium build, and low energy level mean you need dog training treats chosen specifically for this breed.
+I've tested dozens of options against the factors that matter most for Basset Hound dogs: size and calorie content, ingredient quality, palatability.
+Here's what actually held up.

 Medium-Breed Sizing for Basset Hound (40-65 lbs)